Anne Robinson: Television and radio

 In 2009, Robinson returned to presenting BBC One's long-running consumer show Watchdog.
 She finished presenting The Weakest Link in 2012 after twelve years as the host of 1,693 shows.
 On 10 September 2015, it was announced that Robinson would step down from Watchdog once again, this time in order to film a new series of Britain's Spending Secrets for the channel.
 She had presented Watchdog for a total of 15 years.

 In 2016, Robinson presented Anne Robinson's Britain for BBC One.
 The series consisted of three episodes, each focusing on different aspects of British life.
 Episode one was centred on parenting, episode two on the nation's love of pets and particularly cats and dogs, and the final episode focused on the nation's fixation with how they look.

 At the end of October 2017 on BBC Radio's Today programme, Robinson responded to the accusations of sexual abuse made against multiple men which had followed Harvey Weinstein allegations published earlier in the month.
 She accused women of not complaining until now.
 According to Robinson, "40 years ago, there were very few of us women in power and, I have to say, we had a much more robust attitude to men behaving badly".
-At the present time, she claimed, there "is a sort of fragility amongst women who aren't able to cope with the treachery of the workplace".
+At the present time, she said, there "is a sort of fragility amongst women who aren't able to cope with the treachery of the workplace".
 Referring to an allegation made against the trade minister Mark Garnier about him asking a female assistant to buy sex toys: "It shouldn't be happening but, on the other hand, why have women lost confidence".
 She said this incident led her to be "in despair".
 Robinson outlined her method of dealing with the problem: "In my day we gave them a slap, and told them to grow up!"
 Robinson was accused of victim blaming on social media.

-In February 2021, Robinson was announced as the next host of the game show Countdown following the resignation of Nick Hewer.
-Her premiere as host aired on 28 June 2021, marking her return to the show when she first appeared as a guest in the Dictionary Corner in 1987.
-In May 2022, it was announced that she will be leaving the show after just one year with immediate effect.
+In February 2021, Robinson was announced as the next host of the game show Countdown, following the resignation of Nick Hewer.
+Her premiere as host aired on 28 June 2021, marking her return to the show after she first appeared as a guest in the Dictionary Corner in 1987.
+In May 2022, it was announced that she would be leaving the show after just one year with immediate effect.
 Her last episode aired on 13 July 2022.
-In total, she recorded 265 episodes.
+In total, she recorded 265 episodes of Countdown.

+In 2025, Robinson presented You Be the Judge: Crime and Punishment, a show broadcast on 6 May on Channel 5.